 - Compliance Checklist for your Business (“For Businesses in MA – New MA Data Protection Law requirements for protecting consumer information effective March 2010.” – PDF)

-Your Deposits Are Insured In Full at The Cooperative Bank of Cape Cod As a cooperative bank, The Cooperative Bank Cape Cod deposits are insured in full.
-This page explains how the Share Insurance Fund (SIF) insures your money beyond the FDIC coverage limits.
-This page is made available to all cooperative banks in Massachusetts through the Co-operative Central Bank Share Insurance Fund in Boston, Massachusetts.
+Your Deposits Are Insured In Full at The Cooperative Bank of Cape Cod As a cooperative bank, The Cooperative Bank of Cape Cod deposits are insured in full.
+The Depositors Insurance Fund (DIF) insures your money beyond the FDIC coverage limits of $250,000.

 Identity Fraud – Guide on Identity Theft for Victims and Consumers (PDF) An important message from the Office of the Massachusetts Attorney General.